Community Access Pass Information

 • Good for up to 4 adults.
 Children and students always get in for free.

-City of Burlington's Recreation, Community and Culture wants you to stay active and increase your physical literacy and access to play every day.
-With this pass, two adults and 3 children can explore drop-in skating, recreational hockey, lap swim, and recreational swimming.
+The City of Burlington Live & Play pass helps you stay active, increase your physical literacy, and access to play every day.
+With this pass, two adults and 3 children can explore drop-in skating, recreational hockey, and lap and recreational swimming.
 For up-to-date schedules and program descriptions, visit the City's Drop-In Programs web page.

 • Passes can be used for walk-up admissions.
 Walk-up admissions are welcome on a first-come, first-served basis where program space permits.
 Admission is not guaranteed.